ianstormtaylor/slate/.changeset/lazy-trains-sell.md

 'slate-react': patch
 ---

-Fix editor auto-scrolling behavior when a block is bigger than the viewport.
+Fixed auto-scrolling behavior when a block is bigger than the viewport.